-Working closely with the American Wild Horse Preservation Campaign (AWHPC) and the Platero Project, the CAPE Animal Sanctuary is now the forever home to rescued burros, all from the Nevada wilderness.
+Working closely with the American Wild Horse Preservation Campaign (AWHPC) and the Platero Project, the CAPE Animal Sanctuary is now the forever home to 7 rescued burros and donkeys.

-With your help CAPE has plans to build more fencing on our sanctuary, increasing the pasture size to accommodate more rescued burros.
-Visit this link to help support CAPE's Burro Rescue program.
+With your help CAPE has plans to open more pastures at the CAPE Animal Sanctuary to accommodate more rescued burros.

 Donate to the cost of daily care, high quality hay, supplements, hoof care, and more!

 “"Never, never be afraid to do what's right, especially if the well-being of a person or animal is at stake.
 Society's punishments are small compared to the wounds we inflict on our soul when we look the other way."

 ~ Martin Luther King, Jr